Coolest Cat Birthday Cake Photos and How-To Tips

 I found a picture online of a cat birthday cake that I liked and my daughter loved it.
 There were no directions on how to make it so I improvised.
 I made two round cakes and layered them with a filling and dyed the frosting to match.
 For the 3-D effect I made an extra cake and froze it.

 I cut the ears and the face pieces out of that while it was still frozen and secured it with icing.
-I used red licorice for the whiskers and junior mints for the eyes.
+Then, I used red licorice for the whiskers and junior mints for the eyes.
 I bought food coloring especially for frosting in order to get the colors right.

 I made this cat birthday cake for a friend’s daughter’s first birthday.
 I found the idea for the main cake at this great site and purchased the Wilton Animal Crackers tin.
 When I finished I thought my ‘cat’ would look great with some ‘kittens’!
 (Little did I know that it would take twice as long to make the cupcakes as they were very fiddly?)